mgimond/Colby-summer-git-workshop-2021/git.md

 We currently have two branches: `main` and `sweets`.
 The asterisk `*` indicates the branch we are currently in.

-We can also tell which branch we are in using the `log` command.
+We can also tell which branch we are in via the `log` command.

 ```bash
 $ git log --oneline --all